 Choose a Breakaway Collar in early days

-- If your dog is a puppy, it is going to remain indoors in early days, it is recommended that you consider buying your pup a reliable Breakaway Collar.
+- Firstly, if your dog is a puppy, it is going to remain indoors in early days, it is recommended that you consider buying your pup a reliable Breakaway Collar.
 Breakaway Collar, (commonly known as Cat Collars) as the name suggests, are designed to snap open easily to avoid any risk of accidental strangulation.

 - This is very important if your puppy is going to be left alone unsupervised for a longer period.

 As your puppy grows beyond 90 days period, it will be ready for leash walking.
 Depending on the breed, you need to ensure that the puppy collar you choose has strong, safe and reliable Buckles & D-ring.

 Buckles, Adjusters & D Ring are a critical part of dog collar hardware that often gets ignored.
 Inferior quality buckles can snap open or even break.